Why to list your token

-As of August 2022, there are 290 centralized exchanges listed on CoinMarketCap.
-The TOP 5 centralized venues according to the portal are:
+As of March 2023, there are 237 centralized exchanges listed on CoinMarketCap.

-You need to define a realistic token listing strategy, starting with Tier 2/3 exchanges first (TOP 100 CoinMarketCap exchanges without the TOP 10), and then slowly adding more liquid venues to your portfolio.
+If you are a startup token, you need to define a realistic token listing strategy, starting with listing on Tier 2/3 exchanges first (TOP 100 CoinMarketCap exchanges without the TOP 10), and then slowly adding more liquid venues to your portfolio.

 Pros of a centralized platform listing:

-- these exchanges have a pre-existing userbase that will help your token build a community
+- User base: these exchanges have a pre-existing user base that will help your token build a community

-- they are usually much more user-friendly than DEXes, making access to your token easier for the community and investors
+- User Experience: they are usually much more user-friendly than DEXes, making access to your token easier for the community and investors

-- centralized exchanges are always under the radar of governments and regulatory entities, which makes it harder for some projects to pass all the formal requirements;
+- A lot of formalities: centralized exchanges are always under the radar of governments and regulatory entities, which makes it harder for some projects to pass all the formal requirements;

 Listing on decentralized exchanges

 DEXes are the easiest alternative to a CEX listing.
-As of August 2022, there are 215 decentralized exchanges listed on CoinMarketCap.
-The TOP 5 decentralized platforms according to the portal are:
+As of March 2023, there are 324 decentralized exchanges listed on CoinMarketCap.

 Pros of a decentralized platform listing:

-- listing new tokens on a decentralized exchange is usually free
+- No fees: listing new tokens on a decentralized exchange is usually free

-- there is almost no verification process for listing coins on DEXes, no KYC/AML procedures
+- Fewer formalities: there is almost no verification process for listing coins on DEXes, no KYC/AML procedures

-- the listing procedure for new crypto assets is very fast
+- Quick listing process: the listing procedure for new crypto assets is very fast

-- low entry barrier into a DEX results in too many tokens listed there; it is not easy to stand out from the crowd; at the time of writing the article, PancakeSwap (V2) had 4600 markets
+- Standing out from the crowd: low entry barrier into a DEX results in too many tokens listed there; it is not easy to stand out from the crowd; at the time of writing the article, PancakeSwap (V2) had 3981 markets

-All good centralized exchanges require projects to have at least 1 market maker ready from day one if they succeed in listing on their platform.
+Going with a reputable liquidity partner helps: All good centralized exchanges require projects to have at least 1 market maker ready from day one if they succeed in listing on their platform.
+Having well-known market makers committed to the projects helps the listing.
+ANd what happens if you list without a market maker?
 Projects with very low liquidity will be delisted relatively quickly on many reputable exchanges.